bonlineza/b-lib/docs/UntilReady.md

 # UntilReady

+UntilReady can be used to control the display of a loading state in a standardised way this component has been largely replaced by 'PageReady' as it also abstracts the request handling

 ## Props
 | Name                  | Type     | Default                    | Required | Description                                                                                                   |
 | --------------------- | -------- | -------------------------- | -------- | ------------------------------------------------------------------------------------------------------------- |